section name header

 Nicotine Replacement Therapy to Reduce Continued Tobacco Use

-Nicotine replacement therapy with fast-acting products may be effective for smokers who want to reduce but not quit tobacco use compared to placebo orreduction alone.
-Level of evidence: "C"
+Nicotine replacement therapy with fast-acting products appears to be effective for smokers who want to reduce but not quit compared to placebo or reduction alone.
+It may also help quitting.
+Level of evidence: "B"

 A Cochrane review [Abstract] 1 included 24 trials about interventions to help smokers cut down the amount smoked.
 Nicotine replacement therapy (NRT) significantly increased the odds of reducing cigarettes per day (CPD) by 50% or more for people using nicotine gum or inhaler or a choice of product compared to placebo (RR 1.75, 95% CI 1.44 to 2.13; 8 trials, n=3 081).
 Where average changes from baseline were compared for different measures, CO and cotinine consistently showed smaller reductions than CPD.
 Small numbers of smokers in either treatment or control group successfully sustained a reduction of 50% or more.
 Use of NRT increased the odds of quitting (RR 1.73, 95% CI 1.36 to 2.19).